Evaluation function: Endgame tablebases

-Chess engines frequently use endgame tablebases in their evaluation function, as it allows the engine to play perfectly in the endgame.
+Chess engines frequently use endgame tablebases to quickly and accurately evaluate endgame positions.

 In Go

-Historically, evaluation functions in Go took into account both territory controlled, influence of stones, number of prisoners and life and death of groups on the board.
+Historically, evaluation functions in Computer Go took into account both territory controlled, influence of stones, number of prisoners and life and death of groups on the board.
 However, modern go playing computer programs largely use deep neural networks in their evaluation functions, such as AlphaGo, Leela Zero, Fine Art, and KataGo, and output a win/draw/loss percentage rather than a value in number of stones.